Bhanukamax/hash-node-backup/cm1uupf9i000n0aldhpjk2adb.md

 emacs -q --script ~/.emacs.d/sync.el
 ```

-* And make it executable
+* Make it executable:

 ```bash
 $ sudo chmod +x ~/.emacs.d/sync
 ```

-That's all, now running this `~/.emacs.d/sync` command will install any packages listed on your `custom-set-variables` block.
+That’s it!
+Now, running `~/.emacs.d/sync` will install any packages listed in your `custom-set-variables` block.

 # Conclusion

-This technique is actually inspired by doomemacs.
-Also alternatively you can just make sure you use `use-package` with `:ensure t` to make sure your packages get installed without any of these steps.
+This technique is actually inspired by Doom Emacs.
+Alternatively, you could use `use-package` with `:ensure t` to handle package installation automatically.
+But honestly, I find that approach makes your config pretty beefy when you have a lot of packages.
+Adding a `use-package` block for everything feels clunky.
+And yeah, it might avoid the need for this script, but I like the simplicity of just listing the packages and not having to write a bunch of boilerplate.

-But I like to not add a bunch of `use-package` block for every single Emacs package I want to use.
-And this works perfectly for me!
+This setup works perfectly for me—it's lightweight, avoids the usual slowdowns, and gets my Emacs ready in no time!